-How to calculate transport CO2 emissions
+How to calculate CO2 emissions for transport companies

 What are Scope 1, Scope 2, and Scope 3 emissions?